 Everyone who works in a workplace is responsible for safety: your employer, your supervisor and you.

-As a worker, you have the right to refuse unsafe work without being disciplined by your supervisor or employer.
+As a worker, you have the right to refuse unsafe work without being threatened with discipline by your supervisor or employer.
+(See the Reprisals page.)